 How do you choose which risk factors to add to the risk universe of your financial planning software?

-.
+We do so in close cooperation with our clients.
 The main objective is to represent their fund universe (or single stocks) as realistically as possible.
 Firstly, we break it down by addressing questions like “What is the key use case required right now?”, “Is the end goal a stand-alone investment customer journey, or does the client want to simulate the end customers’ entire balance sheet?”
 The scenarios fuelling this method can easily incorporate wealth managers’ outlooks on how economies will develop into the future (in the business, this is referred to as “house views”)

 We structure the API and its endpoints to be easy to use and in line with our client’s expectations.
 Accordingly, we can develop new functionality based on our client’s needs within their financial planning software.
 It is only because of our granular approach to the underlying risk factors that it is possible to accurately model the future market development of an institution’s product universe.
 This is important because end customers who receive advice accurately reflecting the effect of any variable will feel significantly more confident in the robustness of their decision-making.